Skip to content ↓

 UNIFORM AND KIT

 Forest School – wellies/boots and waterproofs.
-Children should have these in school if they wish to use the playscape and field in the winter months.
+Children should have these in school if they wish to use the playscape and field in the autumn and winter months.

 Please note that the appropriate uniform and PE are also required.
 Children should not be wearing jewellery (unless it is one pair of stud earrings which must be removed for PE).
 All kit/clothing should be named.
 If you do not have the suitable kit, please let your teachers know.
 Please contact the office if you have any issues with the appropriate clothing.